bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

-# Add the command imbot.command.register
+# Add the imbot.command.register Command

 {% note warning "We are still updating this page" %}